getsentry/sentry/docs/quickstart/nginx.rst

 Nginx provides a very powerful platform for running in front of Sentry as it gives us features like rate limiting.

+If you're on Ubuntu, you can simply install the ``nginx-full`` package which will include the required RealIP module.
+Otherwise you'll need to compile Nginx from source with ``--with-http_realip_module``.

-Below is a sample configuration for Nginx, which includes the RealIP module:
+Below is a sample production ready configuration for Nginx with Sentry:

 ::